taskworld/impure/README.md

 run(main())
 ```

+### Testing code with IO

-This actually makes our code testable — as we can create a fake console.
+This actually makes our code testable — as we can create a fake console and use it in our test.

 ```js
 // example/test-utils/createFakeConsole.js